 CONTAINER No. 7 (Control)

-The water level was not altered by obvious mechanisms of evaporation, so the water level is close to that at the beginning of the test set, taking into account that were also removed about 150 ml of water required as standard for the evaluation the photometer.
+The water level was not altered by obvious mechanisms of evaporation, so the water level is close to that at

-of test start (water mains) are different from those at the end (tap water with added ammonia).
+The values of test start (water mains) are different from those at the end (tap water with added ammonia).
 Among these incongruous value of phosphate for no apparent reason has been a decrease (from 1.94 to 0.10).

 The value of nitrate was increased interference affected the photometric test for the presence of ammonia (as confirmed by the documentation attached to the photometer).
 So the final value of nitrates is not trusted.
 There is also a slight decline in total hardness of the water that goes from 19 to 15, with increased pH and decreased (?!?)
 Redox potential.
 Ammonia has experienced a slight drop due to evaporation in relation to temperature and initial concentration.